- 1 Will my pear butter thicken as it cools?

 You want hot pear sauce and hot jars to go into your water bath canner.
 If you let either cool down too much you could end up with broken jars.
 After you have reduced the butter to your desired thickness (remember it will thicken as it cools), fill your jars.

-How do you preserve fruit butter?
+How do you know when fruit butter is done?

-How do you thicken a preserve?
+How do you make preserves thicker?

 5 Ways to Thicken Homemade Jam